 Physicians and registered dietitians agree that the familiar prescription of a well-rounded, healthful diet that includes plenty of fruits and vegetables can provide the central nutrients your body, including your immune system, needs to stay healthy.
 You need to have a healthy diet in general to have a generally healthy immune system.
 Some nutrients are known to play a role in immune system health, including the antioxidants Vitamin E and Vitamin C, the minerals selenium and zinc, Vitamin D, and fish oils containing omega-3 fatty acids.
 But that doesn’t mean that eating more than the recommended amount will necessarily boost your immune system.
 And even eating your recommended amount of fruits and vegetables each day won’t guarantee that you won’t be sneezing this winter, but it will give your body’s defenses the nutrition they need to do their job of preventing you from getting sick.

 Food remains just part of the equation.
-Getting the seasonal flu and H1N1 flu vaccines, eating the recommended amounts of fruits and vegetables, washing your hands frequently, and getting enough sleep each night are all key to keeping your body’s immune defenses at their best.
+Getting vaccines, eating the recommended amounts of fruits and vegetables, washing your hands frequently, and getting enough sleep each night are all key to keeping your body’s immune defenses at their best.

-We all might be feeling a little vulnerable right now and can use some peace of mind during this uncertain time.
-Recently, Dr. Joan Salge Blake, EdD, RDN, LDN, FAND provided tips to give us just that via her podcast Spot On!
+We all might be feeling a little vulnerable right now and can use some peace of mind during this stressful time.
+Have A Plant® Ambassador Dr. Joan Salge Blake, EdD, RDN, LDN, FAND provides tips to give us just that via her podcast Spot On!
 Check it out for more immune-boosting tips.